-Steve Rommereim is the owner, manager and operator of Highland Swine in Alcester, South Dakota.
+Steve Rommereim was named president at the June 2018 board meeting and is the owner, manager and operator of Highland Swine in South Dakota.
 Highland Swine markets 10,000 pigs annually.
-He also grows corn, soybeans, and alfalfa on his farm.
-As Treasurer, Rommereim leads the National Pork Board Finance committees and currently serves on the National Pork Board Producer and State Services committee.
-He is an Operation Main Street speaker and has served as a delegate for South Dakota to the Pork Industry Forum since 2003.
-He also served on the National Pork Board’s Plan of Work Task Force in 2009.
-He served as president of the South Dakota Pork Producers Association in 2009-10 and was on the board from 2001 to 2011.
-He also serves on the South Dakota Animal Industry Board.
+He also grows corn and soybeans, and has a cow/calf operation.
+Rommereim served as the 2017-2018 vice president and interim treasurer, and as treasurer in 2016-2017.
+During his tenure on the National Pork Board, he has served on numerous committees.
+The Operation Main Street speaker has served as a South Dakota delegate to the Pork Industry Forum since 2003.
+Rommereim was on the National Pork Board’s Plan of Work Task Force in 2009.
+He is past president of the South Dakota Pork Producers Association, serving on its board from 2001 to 2011.
+He also is past president of Agriculture United for South Dakota and serves on the South Dakota Animal Industry Board.

 Jan Archer is an owner of Archer Farms LLC in Goldsboro, North Carolina.
 The farrow-to-wean operation has 1,200 sows and produces about 28,000 weaned pigs annually.
 Archer also raises corn, soybeans and hay on 120 acres and operates Archer Consulting, an enterprise that provides personnel training to the pork industry, including PQA Plus®, Youth PQA Plus® and TQA® certifications for producers and allied industries.
 Archer has served on the National Pork Board Finance, Domestic Marketing and Producer and State Services committees.
 She is a member of the 2007 Pork Leadership Academy class and an Operation Main Street speaker.
 She serves on the executive committee of the North Carolina Pork Council and the North Carolina 4-H Development Board.